-I am passionate in helping clients as well as advocating for and contributing to the field of therapy.
+I am Christine Shea, a Psychotherapist and Art Therapist at Women’s Therapy Institute, located here in Palo Alto.
+I’m passionate about helping clients as well as advocating for and contributing to the field of therapy.
 I am a licensed Marriage and Family Therapist, serving a diverse range of clients, ages, genders, and cultures.
-I love working with clients who have concerns about anxiety, depression, panic disorder, phobias, bi-polar, trauma, PTSD, at risk youth, transitional ages, low self-esteem, self-harm, gender and sexuality concerns, dual diagnosis, and more.
-I have worked in a variety of community, clinical, school, mobile crisis, veterans, and hospital settings.
-I use evidenced based practices such as solution focused therapy, CBT, mindfulness, and the creative process—all with genuine sincerity and humility.
+As a therapist here in the Palo Alto community, I love working with clients who have concerns about anxiety; depression; panic disorder; phobias, bipolar; trauma; PTSD; at-risk youth; transitional ages; low self-esteem; self-harm; gender; sexuality concerns, dual diagnosis, and more.
+I’ve worked in a variety of communities such as clinical, school, mobile crisis, veterans, and hospital settings.
+I use evidence-based practices such as solution-focused therapy, CBT, mindfulness, and the creative process, all with genuine sincerity and humility.

-Anxiety, depression, panic disorder, phobias, bi-polar, trauma, PTSD, at risk youth, transitional ages, low self-esteem, self-harm, gender and sexuality concerns, dual diagnosis, life transitions, grief & loss, relationship issues, school/work-life balance, parenting, and family dynamics.
+Anxiety, depression, panic disorder, phobias, bipolar, trauma, PTSD, at-risk youth, transitional ages, low self-esteem, self-harm, gender and sexuality concerns, dual diagnosis, life transitions, grief & loss, relationship issues, school/work-life balance, parenting, and family dynamics.

 - Calm, warm, artistic, direct, logical, sharp thinker.